Meet Our Senior Partners

 Dr Angeliki Grammatikopoulou is a chartered civil engineer with more than 20 years’ experience in academia and industry.
 She specialises in soil characterisation, advanced constitutive modelling and numerical analysis of complex geotechnical problems, including foundations (onshore and offshore), retaining walls, deep excavations, tunnels and dams.
 Dr Grammatikopoulou has worked on prestigious commercial and infrastructure projects in the UK and abroad.
 Her offshore work includes the analysis of foundations for numerous offshore wind farms.
 She has extensive experience of tunnel and building damage assessments and in recent years she has been working extensively on mine waste disposal.

-Geotechnical engineer with nearly 20 years experience in research and industry in the UK and abroad.
-Fellow of the Institution of Civil Engineers, Dr Gasparre specialises in the mechanical and geotechnical characterisation of soils and laboratory testing, including the small strain behaviour of soils.
-Her expertise includes site investigations, shallow and deep foundation design, including the re-use of existing foundations, deep excavations, basement design, retaining wall design, ground movement impact assessments, slope stability and hydrogeological assessments.
+Dr Apollonia Gasparre is a geotechnical engineer with 20 years of experience in research and practice in the UK and abroad.
+Fellow of the Institution of Civil Engineers, Dr Gasparre’s areas of expertise include ground characterisation, onshore and offshore ground investigation, laboratory testing, design of shallow and deep foundations, including the re-use of foundations, basement and retaining wall design, slope stability and earthworks and hydrogeology.
 She provides expert opinion in legal cases.

 Meet Our Senior Consultants